clairelist/Newsfeed-Components/README.md

 # Newsfeed-Components

+THIS IS THE UPDATE TO README THAT I MADE TO PUSH TO MY REPO

 In this project we are going to be building a news feed reader.
 The goal is to have a collapsing menu, and expandable news articles.
 The styles and some of the HTML is already done for you.

 ## Need to know